shchur/ifl-tpp/README.md

 ## Cite
-Please cite our paper if you the code or datasets in your own work
+Please cite our paper if you use the code or datasets in your own work
 ```
 @article{
     shchur2019inensity,
     title={Intensity-Free Learning of Temporal Point Processes},
     author={Oleksandr Shchur and Marin Bilo\v{s} and Stephan G\"{u}nnemann},
-    journal={arXiv preprint},
+    journal={arXiv preprint arXiv:1909.12127},
     year={2019},
 }
 ```